 All Genres Welcome

-Regardless of when and where your story takes place, I can help you get your story finished and without cliches that will get your script rejected instantly.
+Regardless of when and where your story takes place, I can help you get your story finished without cliches that will get your script rejected instantly.
 I am also backed up by several professionals to ensure that we’re on the right track the entire time.
-I have solid experience writing science fiction, romantic comedies, horror, mystery as well as present day and period pieces.
+I have solid experience writing science fiction, romantic comedies, horror, mystery as well as present-day and period pieces.

 Industry Expectations Met

-Each act of the four act system is broken down into an average of 12 to 15 scenes.
+Each act of the four-act system is broken down into an average of 12 to 15 scenes.
 These are captured in the form of bullets that are easy to understand for everyone involved.
-This high level approach captures the core action of every scene and allows us to determine whether or not a scene is valuable enough to remain in the script or if it needs to be re-engineered or erased for a better alternative.
+This high-level approach captures the core action of every scene.
+It allows us to determine whether or not a scene is valuable enough to remain in the script or if it needs to be re-engineered or erased for a better alternative.